fallen-icarus/cardano-swaps/README.md

 | Incomplete or No Delegation Control | <ul><li>Asset pool fractionalization</li><li>Indirect Delegation via Governance Tokens</li></ul> | <ul><li>Unfair distribution of Governance tokens </li><li>Unavoidable centralization of stake (Major issue for Ouroboros)</li></ul>
 | Scaling Bottlenecks | Batchers, Execution/Routing Engines, and/or other middlemen | Middlemen can take advantage of their position between users and the protocol.
 Even if MEV is mitigated, more users --> more execution demand --> centralization of middlemen |

-The key takeaway here (especially from the last point) is even

-Of course, this is not an exhaustive list, but here is the key takeaway: **even if users control their own keys, for a DEX to achieve true scale the users must also control their own *addresses*.**
+Of course, this is not an exhaustive list, though even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.

+Centralized script addresses necessitate the use of LPs, which imposes a bottleneck on the parallelism of orders.
+No matter how performant a system of batchers is, this limitation is unavoidable.
+Additionally, the more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
+It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.

-if some workarounds *can* be effective, the underlying design *principles* are inadequate.
-Much like Bittorrent, and the CSL-CCL stack, **the best p2p protocols are ones that scale in proportion to the number of participants**.
+All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of participants.
 DEXes are no different.
-With this in mind, we can explore alternative design principles:
+With this in mind, here is the key takeaway: **even if users control their own keys, for a DEX to achieve true scale its users must also control their own *addresses*.**

+Cardano-Swaps gives users control over their own script addresses via a novel combination of programmable swaps and Beacon Tokens (both are expanded upon below) to achieve batcher/router-free scalability *with* delegation control.

 ### Programmable Swaps
-Programmable Swaps are a better design choice than liquidity pools.
-They were first proposed by Axo (formerly known as Maladex).
-However, in Axo's original [whitepaper](https://www.axo.trade/whitepaper.pdf), there is no mention of giving users *full* delegation control of their own assets.
+Programmable Swaps are a more promising design choice than liquidity pools.
+They were first proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), although there is no mention of giving users *full* delegation control over their assets.
+In essence, programmable swaps are simply locked UTxOs guarded by a user's own script address.
+They may be used as inputs, if and only if the resulting TX outputs adhere to the swap logic of the script address.
+This design pattern scales organically, since there must be at *least* as many swap addresses as there are users.

+The challenge now becomes one of indexing: how do users differentiate each others' swap addresses from all other addresses on Cardano, without relying on a centralized indexer/router?
+This is where Beacon Tokens come into play.

+### Beacon Tokens
+Beacon Tokens are a WIP native token standard that serve to "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
+They enable cardano-swaps users to designate their script addresses as "swappable", such that they stand out in sea of other addresses.
+DDOS/bloat prevention is possible by carefully marrying beacon token minting policies with scripts' spending policies.
+This is expanded upon further below.

+Putting this all together, we finally have:

-### The cardano-swaps Protocol
+### The Cardano-Swaps Protocol

-cardano-swaps took inspiration from Axo's programmable swaps design but added delegation control as a foundational feature. `cardano-swaps` is the name of the CLI program that enables use of the DEX protocol.
+Cardano-Swaps took inspiration from Axo's programmable swaps design and added delegation control as a foundational feature. `cardano-swaps` is the name of the CLI program that enables use of the DEX protocol.

 Interestingly, by *starting* with the requirement of full delegation control, other desirable properties emerged naturally: